aws-samples/amazon-comprehend-medical-fhir-integration/lab2.md

 1. Run the following command to change directory to resources directory.

     ```
-    cd /home/ec2-user/environment/amazon-comprehend-medical-fhir-integration/test-data/
+    cd /home/ec2-user/environment/amazon-comprehend-medical-fhir-integration/
     ```

-1. Look for the file FHIR-DocRef.json and open it in the editor.
+1. On the left navigation pane look for the file FHIR-DocRef.json under amazon-comprehend-medical-fhir-integration/test-data.
+Open it in the editor to edit.
-1. Edit the file and look for the tag *REPLACE_WITH_PATIENT_ID*
-1. Replace it with the patient id used in scenario 1.
-The purpose is to extract condition resources from clinical notes embedded in the data tag of the resource and load it as Condition resources for the patient.
+1. Look for the tag *REPLACE_WITH_PATIENT_ID* and replace it with the patient id used in scenario 1.
+Make sure to save the file.The purpose is to extract condition resources from clinical notes embedded in the data tag of the resource and load it as Condition resources for the patient.
 1. Run the following command to upload the file to trigger the workflow:

     ```